-Simultaneously with the issuance of the February 2011 Net Capital Note, the Company issued Net Capital a Series A Warrant (the "February 2011 Net Capital Series A Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "February 2011 Net Capital Series B Warrants" and, together with the February 2011 Net Capital Series A Warrants, the "February 2011 Net Capital Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.075.
+Simultaneously with the issuance of the February 2011 Net Capital Note, the Company issued Net Capital a Series A Warrant (the "February 2011 Net Capital Series A Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "February 2011 Net Capital Series B Warrants" and, together with the February 2011 Net Capital Series A Warrants, the "February 2011 Net Capital Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "February 2011 Net Capital Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.075.
 The February 2011 Net Capital Warrants are exercisable for up to seven years from the date of issue.
-The February 2011 Net Capital Warrants may be exercised on a cashless basis if the shares of common stock underlying the February 2011 Net Capital Warrants are not then registered pursuant to an effective registration statement.
+The February 2011 Net Capital Warrants are exercised on a cashless basis if the shares of common stock underlying the February 2011 Net Capital Warrants are not then registered pursuant to an effective registration statement.
 In the event the February 2011 Net Capital Warrants are exercised on a cashless basis, the Company will not receive any proceeds.